katas-bytebusters/MonitorMe/Readme.md

 |         | Adaptability        | The MonitorMe app should possess the flexibility to easily incorporate new devices, rules, or other elements as required.|

-The team chose an event-driven architecture as the best fit, in line with the main characteristics identified.
+The team chose an <u>event-driven architecture</u> as the best fit, in line with the main characteristics identified.

 ![Architecture Styles Worksheet](Images/ArchitectureStylesworksheet.png)